Economic impact of immigration to Canada: Income

+Latest studies by Statistics Canada in 2019 has found that the higher cumulative earnings of Chinese (+20%) and South Asian (+15%) men (immigrant groups) is much more relative to White men, while black men relatively earned lesser.

 Higher rates of unemployment and lower wages combine to give newcomers less income than the Canadian average.
 An analysis of Longitudinal Immigration Database by Statistics Canada showed that immigrants who landed in 2014, had a median income of $24,000 in 2015, compared to an income of $36,000 for native-born Canadians.
 The median income for new immigrants in 2015 was the highest ever recorded and $2,000 more than the median income of new immigrants in 2013.
 In previous decades, immigrant income levels did rise to the national average after 10 years, but in recent years the situation has deteriorated.
 A 2003 study published by Statistics Canada noted that "in 1980 recent immigrants had low-income rates 1.4 times that of Canadian born, by 2000 they were 2.5 times higher, at 35.8%."
 The study noted that the deterioration was widespread and affected most types of immigrants.
 The 2003 study explains that the low-income rate among non-immigrants declined in the 1990s, but this was more than offset by the income profile of new immigrants, resulting in a net rise in Canada's total low-income rate.
 An updated January 2007 study by Statistics Canada, explains that the deterioration continued into the next decade, with the low-income rate of recent immigrants reaching rates of 3.5 times that of Canadian born in 2002 and 2003, before edging back to 3.2 times in 2004.
 The 2007 study explains that this deterioration has occurred even though Canada implemented changes in 1993 to encourage more highly educated immigrants, with 45% of new immigrants having university degrees as of 2004.

 In 1991, the Economic Council of Canada found that periods of immigration were not directly linked to periods of high growth.
 They noted that "a historical perspective gives little or no support to the view that immigration is needed for economic prosperity.
 In the 19th and early 20th centuries, the fastest growth in per capita real incomes occurred at times when net immigration was nil or negative.
 Later in the 20th century, the opposite linkage is seen but, clearly, there is no long-term correlation."
 However, the same report found that a high rate of immigration was good for Canada's future, and recommended expanding immigration rates to bring Canada's population to 100 million.
 A University of Montreal study published in 2002 by professor Marc Termote used different methods and studied different countries and concluded that immigration has no statistically significant impact to the per capita income of a country.